 I have always been interested in knowing and getting to know different points of view on issues.
 Not just at the theoretical level.
-I am interested to see what different people and different companies do with these concepts, what problems they encounter in their implementation, and so on.
+I am curious to see what other people and different companies do with these concepts, what problems they encounter in their implementation, and so on.

-One of the interesting parts of the training courses that have an external reference for me is that they never say:
+One of the exciting parts of the training courses that have an external reference for me is that they never say:

 Let’s not forget the visual elements:

-We are influencing culture with every education, so the elements we use are very important.
+We influence culture with every education, so our elements are essential.

 Everything has a practical meaning: